-Elizabeth Bush, Editor/News and Features Writer.
-Beth graduated from Appalachian State University in 1989 with a Bachelor's of Science degree in Communication Arts (and a concentration in Broadcast Journalism).
+Elizabeth Bush, Features Writer.
+Elizabeth (Beth) graduated from Appalachian State University in 1989 with a Bachelor's of Science degree in Communication Arts (and a concentration in Broadcast Journalism).
 After graduating, she worked at WCTI-TV 12 News in New Bern, North Carolina, as a Weekend News Anchor/Reporter and Producer.
-While at WCTI-TV, Elizabeth also served as Bureau Chief for the station's Jacksonville office, covering a variety of stories about the Marine Corps Base at Camp Lejeune, military deployments to the Persian Gulf for Operation Desert Storm, and more.
+While at WCTI-TV, Beth also served as Bureau Chief for the station's Jacksonville office, covering a variety of stories about the Marine Corps Base at Camp Lejeune, military deployments to the Persian Gulf for Operation Desert Storm, and more.
 In addition, she traveled to Guantanamo Bay, Cuba, to report on the marine's involvement in the Haitian Relief Effort.

 In 1994, Beth transitioned into the field of public relations and took a position as Communications Specialist for Evangelical Community Hospital in Lewisburg, PA.
 After several years as a stay-at-home mom, she rekindled her journalism career in 2005 as a freelance writer for The Daniel Island News.
 In 2016, she became the editor of the paper.
 Beth loves being part of the Daniel Island community and considers it a privilege to be able to spotlight the people, events and activities that shape island life.
 You can contact Beth at (843) 670-8830 or via e-mail at: email@example.com.